cleanlab/cleanlab/docs/README.md

 ## Build the docs' static site files

-6. Run Sphinx with `sphinx-multiversion` wrapper to build the docs' static site files.
+6. Run Sphinx with the `sphinx-multiversion` wrapper to build the doc's static site files.
 These files will be outputted to the `docs/build` directory.

-## Generate the `versioning.js` file used to store the latest release id and commit hash
+## Generate the `versioning.js` file used to store the latest release tag name and commit hash

-7. Get the latest release id and insert it in the `versioning.js` file.
+7. Get the latest release tag name and insert it in the `versioning.js` file.
 The `index.html` of each doc version will read this as a variable and display it beside the **stable** hyperlink.

 8. Insert the latest commit hash in the `versioning.js` file.
 The `index.html` of each doc version will read this as a variable and display it beside the **developer** hyperlink.

 9. Copy the `versioning.js` file to the `docs/build` folder.

-## If the workflow is **triggered by a new release**, generate the redirecting HTML which redirects site visits to the latest release
+## If the workflow is **triggered by a new release**, generate the redirecting HTML which redirects site visits to the stable version

 10. Insert the repository owner name in the `redirect-to-stable.html` file AKA the *redirecting HTML*.